Quilombo: Palmares

 The most famous quilombo was Palmares, an independent, self-sufficient community near Recife, established in about 1600.
 Palmares was massive and consisted of several settlements with a combined population of over 30,000 citizens, mostly blacks.
 It was to survive almost an entire century.

 Part of the reason for the massive size of the quilombo at Palmares was because of its location in Brazil, at the median point between the Atlantic Ocean and Guinea, an important area of the African slave trade.
 Quilombo dos Palmares was an autonomous community of escaped enslaved people from the Portuguese settlements in Brazil, "a region perhaps the size of Portugal in the hinterland of Bahia".

 In 1612, the Portuguese tried in vain to take Palmares in an expedition that proved to be very costly.
 Palmares thrived in the years of peace that followed the 1640s.
 In 1640, a Dutch scouting mission found that the self-freed community of Palmares was spread over two settlements, with about 6,000 living in one location, and another 5,000 in another.
 Dutch expeditions against Palmares in the 1640s were similarly unsuccessful.

 At its height, Palmares had a population of over 30,000.
 In the 1670s, when the Portuguese tried to take control of half of Palmares, it was estimated that the palmarista population of that half was between 15,000 and 20,000.
 Between 1672 and 1694, Palmares withstood, on average, one Portuguese expedition nearly every year.

 Ganga Zumba and Zumbi are the two best-known warrior-leaders of Palmares which, after a history of conflict with first Dutch and then Portuguese colonial authorities, finally fell to a Portuguese artillery assault in 1694.

-Forced to defend against repeated attacks by Portuguese colonists, the warriors of Palmares were experts in capoeira, a dance and martial art form.
-Portuguese soldiers sometimes stated it took more than one dragoon to capture a quilombo warrior since they would defend themselves with a strangely moving fighting technique (capoeira).
-The governor from that province declared that "it is harder to defeat a quilombo than the Dutch invaders".

 In Brazil, both men are now honored as heroes and symbols of black pride, freedom, and democracy.
 As his birthday is unknown, Zumbi's execution date, November 20, is observed as Dia da Consciência Negra or "Black Awareness Day" in the states of Rio de Janeiro and São Paulo, and his image has appeared on postage stamps, banknotes, and coins.